The Student Prince (album): Recording

 The songs from The Student Prince were recorded by Lanza with an orchestra conducted by Constantine Callinicos.
-The recording sessions took place at MGM Studios in Hollywood in July–August 1952.
-After Lanza reportedly walked out of the film set and refused to work under the direction of film director Curtis Bernhardt, these recordings were used for the film – with Edmund Purdom, who substituted Lanza in the title role, lip-synching to them.
-(One song, "Beloved", had to be re-recorded for use in the film on a later date.
-That was done by Lanza at MGM Studios on 20 May 1953.)
+The recording sessions took place at Metro-Goldwyn-Mayer studios in Hollywood in July–August 1952.
+After Lanza walked off the film and refused to work under the direction of director Curtis Bernhardt, Lanza was eventually fired by MGM and replaced by actor Edmund Purdom, who lip-synched to Lanza's recordings.
+(One song, "Beloved", had to be re-recorded for use in the film; Lanza returned to MGM to re-record the song on 20 May 1953.)

 Release and reception

-The album was released on the RCA Victor record label in 1954 – in the same year as the film was premiered.

-It was available both in LP and EP formats (catalog nos.
+The album was released by RCA Victor in 1954 in both LP and EP formats (catalog nos.
 LM-1837 and ERB 1837, respectively).
 The LP version contained one side of songs not included in the film and was titled Mario Lanza Sings the Hit Songs from "The Student Prince" and Other Great Musical Comedies.
 The EP version (two records in a gatefold cover) contained only songs from the film and was titled Mario Lanza Sings the Hit Songs from "The Student Prince".

 The LP album was listed on Billboards charts as either just Student Prince (originally) or as Student Prince & Other Great Musical Comedy Hits (in 1959–1960).
 In 1971, RCA reissued the album in reprocessed stereo sound with new cover art and revised title Mario Lanza Sings Hit Songs From The Student Prince and Other Great Musicals catalog no. LSC-3216(e).

-Both the LP and EP versions spent numerous weeks at number one on Billboards Best Selling Popular Albums chart – on the "LPs" and "EPs" halves of the chart, respectively.
+The LP and EP spent several weeks at number one on Billboards Best Selling Popular Albums chart – on the "LPs" and "EPs" halves of the chart, respectively.